 12 December 2012

-Emeritus Professor Roy Severn CBE FREng FICE died suddenly on 25 November 2012, aged 83.
+Emeritus Professor Roy Severn CBE FREng FICE, one of the pioneers of earthquake engineering, died suddenly on 25 November 2012, aged 83.
 Professor David Blockley and Professor Colin Taylor offer an appreciation of his life and achievements.

 Roy Severn was one of the pioneers of earthquake engineering and a leading international researcher.
 His work in collaboration with others around the world has informed codes of practice and techniques to make new buildings safe in earthquakes, saving thousands of lives.